 It works, too.
-That’s why there were 20 students on a Zoom conference call Tuesday with Duff Elementary fourth-grade teacher Paige Kilpatrick.
+That’s why there were 20 students on a two-way video Zoom conference call Tuesday with Duff Elementary fourth-grade teacher Paige Kilpatrick.
 The main goal for that call?
 Having the students sing the fourth-grade class song.
 They may have been a little out of tune and practice, but it was a reminder to the students that they’re still a class and in the closure together.

 Tammi Niekamp is a parent with two students in the district.
 Her son Cameron is a senior at Martin High School and keeps tabs on his friends on a regular basis, which is easier for older students to do through all sorts of apps.
 But Niekamp’s youngest son Chase is a first grader at Little Elementary and doesn’t have the same access.

 His best friends are his classmates.
 But the closure has eliminated most of that interaction.
 His teacher Heather Bush has made sure that’s not the case with several video chats, including one for the entire class just to wish one of the students a happy birthday.

 It’s made a huge difference for both Chase and his mother.